Bayesian estimation of a bivariate copula using the Jeffreys prior: Introduction

-Sklar's Theorem states that a bivariate distribution $F$ is completely characterized by its marginal distributions $F_X, F_Y$ and its copula $C$.
+Sklar's theorem states that a bivariate cumulative distribution function $F$ is completely characterized by its marginal cumulative distribution functions $F_X, F_Y$ and its copula $C$.
 More precisely, we have the representation

-where $C$ is well defined on $\Ran(F_X)\times\Ran(F_Y)$, see \cite{Nelsen:1}.
-In particular, the copula is unique if $F_X$ and $F_Y$ are continuous, and in this case, we have the following expression for the copula
+where $C$ is well defined on $\Ran(F_X)\times\Ran(F_Y)$; see Nelsen \cite{Nelsen1}.
+In particular, the copula is unique if $F_X$ and $F_Y$ are continuous and, in this case, we have the following expression for the copula:

-Let $\{(x_i,y_i), i=1,\ldots,n\}$ be a sample, where every $(x_i,y_i)$ is a realization of the random couple $(X_i,Y_i)$, $i=1,\ldots,n$, with joint cumulative distribution function $F$, and continuous marginal distributions $F_X$ and $F_Y$.
-We consider the problem of estimating the copula $C$ by a copula $\hat C$, where $\hat C$ depends on the sample.
+Let $\{(x_i,y_i), i=1,\ldots,n\}$ be a sample where every $(x_i,y_i)$ is a realization of the random couple $(X_i,Y_i)$, $i=1,\ldots,n$, with joint cumulative distribution function $F$, and continuous marginal cumulative distribution functions $F_X$ and $F_Y$.
+We consider the problem of estimating the unknown copula $C$ of $F$ by a copula $\hat C$, where $\hat C$ depends on the sample.
 In this problem, the individual marginal distributions are treated as nuisance parameters.
-The literature presents three generic approaches for estimating $C$, namely the fully parametric, the semiparametric and the nonparametric approaches.
-Below, we briefly describe each approach and emphasize on two nonparametric estimators, since we will subsequently compare our estimator with these.\\
+The literature presents three generic approaches for estimating $C$, namely the fully parametric, the semi-parametric and the nonparametric approaches.
+Below, we briefly describe each approach and focus on two nonparametric estimators, since we will subsequently compare our estimator with these.

-\textit{The fully parametric approach.} When parametric models for both the marginal distributions $F_X$ and $F_Y$ and for the copula function $C$ are specified, the likelihood of the sample $\{(x_i,y_i)\colon i=1,\ldots,n\}$ is computed via equation (\ref{Sklar}).
-In principle, estimates can be jointly obtained for the marginal distribution parameters and for the copula.
-However, when joint estimation is computationally difficult, \cite{Joe:1} proposes a two-step method in which the marginal distributions are estimated in a first stage and then plugged-in thereafter as the true margins, enabling the estimation of the copula function in a second step.
-This approach is called \textit{Inference for Margins (IFM)}.
-The asymptotic efficiency of IFM is discussed in \cite{Joe:2} by considering maximum likelihood estimates at both stages of the procedure.
-In a Bayesian setup, \cite{Silva:1} argue that under a deviance-based model selection criteria, the joint estimation of the marginal parameters and of the copula parameters is better than the two-step procedure.\\